Stocks open July with a rally on US-China trade talks

 CRUDE MEASURES: Rising oil prices gave energy companies a jolt as OPEC considers extending a deal to cut production.

 Oil prices rose 2.3%.
-That helped push Exxon shares 1.6% higher and Schlumberger's stock 2% higher.
+That helped push ConocoPhillips shares 1.9% higher and Halliburton's stock 2.6% higher.

 The oil cartel faces weakening demand as global economic growth slows.
 The current deal to cut production is meant to help reduce oversupply and push prices higher.